Balinese Peanut Sauce or Satay Sauce a Basic Thermomix Recipe

-Place the ginger, garlic, oil, fish paste and long chili in the TM bowl.
+Place the ginger, garlic, oil, shrimp paste, hot chili (if using), and long chili in the TM bowl.
 Chop 3 sec/Speed 9.

 Scrape down the bowl.
 Cook 3 min/Varoma/Speed 1.

-Add the hot chili (if using), palm sugar, deep fried shallot, tomato, lime juice and water.
+Add the palm sugar, deep fried shallot, tomato, lime juice, reserved milled peanuts and water.
 Blend 10 sec/Speed 8.

-Scrape down TM bowl if necessary and add reserved peanuts and lime leaves.
+Scrape down TM bowl if necessary.
 Blend 15 sec/Speed 8.

 Scrape down TM bowl.
 Take a look at the consistency.
 If you want a smoother peanut sauce.
 Blend 10 sec/Speed 8